earthly/earthly/docs/earthly-command/earthly-command.md

 #### Description

 The command `earthly prune` eliminates Earthly cache.
-In the *standard form* it issues a prune command to the buildkit daemon.
-In the *reset form* it restarts the buildkit daemon, instructing it to completely delete the cache directory on startup, thus forcing it to start from scratch.
+In the *standard form* it issues a prune command to the BuildKit daemon.
+In the *reset form* it restarts the BuildKit daemon, instructing it to completely delete the cache directory on startup, thus forcing it to start from scratch.

 #### Options

 ##### `--all|-a`

-Instructs earthly to issue a "prune all" command to the buildkit daemon.
+Instructs earthly to issue a "prune all" command to the BuildKit daemon.

 ##### `--reset`

-Restarts the buildkit daemon and completely resets the cache directory.
+Restarts the BuildKit daemon and completely resets the cache directory.

 ## earthly config